Making a Successful Mobile Game

 Developing your game is only half the battle.
 Taking it to the App Store (or Google Play) and reaping the profits of your hard work (whether in actual revenue or downloads) is a challenging task, arguably more so than developing the game itself.

 Whether you are building a free game or a paid one, you want to give your game as much exposure as possible in order to maximize its ranking in the App Store charts.
 It's never been OK (except in 2007, perhaps) to just publish an app to the store and expect it to fly off the shelves.

 This guide covers the bare minimum that you’ll need to do to launch and promote your game.

 Choose a Good Game Concept

-First and foremost, pick the right concept from the outset.
+First and foremost, pick a workable concept from the outset.
 A game that isn't fun is unlikely to fly.

 The golden rule is to pick a game that fits well with mobile devices.
-Games with virtual keypads or complicated controls tend to fare poorly (unless they're ports of previously popular games).
+Games with virtual keypads or complicated controls tend to fare poorly.

 This isn't the same as being casual or dumbed down.
 You can still make a sophisticated game.
 Just don't make the learning process and control scheme so complicated.